kheller18/crypto-machine-learning/README.md

 ## 6. Deployment
   + There is currently no live deployment of this notebook on a common server, but the user has the ability to run this notebook locally on their machine via two different ways:
     + `Jupyter Lab`: Navigate to the root directory and type "jupyter lab crypto_investments.ipynb"
-    + `Voilà`: Navigate to the root directory and type "voila crypto_investments.ipynb"

 ## 7. Contact